mixtur/webpack-spritesmith/Readme.md

-Braindead webpack plugin that converts set of images into a spritesheet and SASS/LESS/Stylus mixins, using [spritesmith](https://github.com/Ensighten/spritesmith) and [spritesheet-templates](https://github.com/twolfson/spritesheet-templates)
+Webpack plugin that converts set of images into a spritesheet and SASS/LESS/Stylus mixins, using [spritesmith](https://github.com/Ensighten/spritesmith) and [spritesheet-templates](https://github.com/twolfson/spritesheet-templates)

 All ideas are shamelessly taken from [gulp.spritesmith](https://github.com/twolfson/gulp.spritesmith).